 I embarked on my surgical training having graduated from University College London in 1986.
-During my placement at The Royal National Orthopaedic Hospital, Stanmore I completed a MS (Master of Surgery) degree with Professor George Bentley.
+During my placement at The Royal National Orthopaedic Hospital, Stanmore I completed an MS (Master of Surgery) with Professor George Bentley.

-I have been a Consultant at The Norfolk and Norwich University Hospital since 2003 specialising in shoulder disorders and upper limb trauma.
+I have been a Consultant at The Norfolk and Norwich University Trust for 15 years specialising in shoulder and elbow disorders.

-My practice includes treatment for fractures, sports injuries, strains/tears of ligaments and tendons, problems around the shoulder including rotator cuff tears and joint replacement for arthritis.
+My practice includes treatment for fractures, sports injuries, sprains/tears of ligaments and tendons and joint replacement for arthritis.
 Much of my shoulder surgery is performed through an arthroscope (key-hole surgery) which avoids large incisions and potentially speeds up post-operative recovery.

-Between NHS and Private Practice I perform around 450 shoulder operations per year.
-All pre and post-operative data concerning my shoulder replacements is sent to the National Joint Registry.
+Between my NHS and Private Practice I perform around 500 shoulder and elbow operations per year.
+Data concerning my shoulder replacements can be seen on the National Joint Registry (NJR).

 Post-operative rehabilitation is vital to the success of shoulder surgery and I therefore work closely with the nursing staff and physiotherapists.